7 Signs Your Refrigerator Is Dying

 As with spoilage, excessive condensation on food can also be a sign your refrigerator is dying.

-To properly cool food, you need cold air.
-The internal temperature in your refrigerator should be a consistent 40° F or lower with freezer temps at 0° F (FDA).
-If your refrigerator isn’t cooling food properly, food can go bad and may even get someone sick.
+If your refrigerator isn’t cooling food properly, food can go bad and may even make someone sick.

 No need to panic when you see a little condensation here or there, especially if your fridge temps seem fine.
 A bit of condensation on some foods is normal.
 However, large droplets of water inside or outside containers, or puddles on shelves, most likely mean your refrigerator is experiencing problems.

-This kind of food “sweating” causes bacteria growth and eventually leads to spoilage.
+This kind of food “sweating” causes bacterial growth and eventually leads to spoilage.
 Considering the average family spends around $215 to $350 on food each week (U.S. News).
 That’s a lot of money to throw away, and these costs alone could justify replacing your fridge.

 Pro Tip: Keep your fridge clean and sanitary with our refrigerator cleaning guide!